tjoyner/ofvioletsandlicorice/chapter11.md

 "She seemed to understand, and in the evening, when they should have been in the semi-darkness of Villatella with tomatoes and mushrooms in olive oil, sliced salami, anchovies in butter, and marinated tench fish, she sent him a short message saying she was drinking a Negroni with a girlfriend at the port.

-"The missed appointment stayed on Giacomo's conscience, from which, in the days ahead, he tried to recover with tenderness, witticisms, and much, much, attention to what she wrote.
+"In Giacomo's conscience there remained the missed appointment, from which, in the days ahead, he tried to recover with tenderness, witticisms, and much, much, attention to what she wrote.
 In the depths of his consciousness, from those parts that were detached or just inattentive, floated that word: *port*.

 "Francesca reacted well to the missed meeting, she said she would save the Pulcinella for another occasion, she didn't specify which, and she didn't speak again of the 'slutty' blouse."